How to Choose and Install ATV Wheel Spacers

 With the lugs on the spacer facing outwards, mount the spacer to the lugs attached to the wheel hub.

 The instructions provided with the spacer kit should tell you how much the nuts need to be torqued down.
-Most accidents involving wheel spacers happen due to not using the right type of bolts or not tightening them down according to spec.
+Most accidents involving wheel spacers happen due to not using the correct type of bolts or not tightening them down according to spec.

 8. Mount the tire to the spacer